SSR 03- 2p

 determinable impairment is present.

-3. Documenting Medical Evidence of the Impairment
+How Is Medical Evidence of the Impairment Documented?

 In cases involving RSDS/CRPS, the documentation of medical signs or laboratory findings

-at some point in time in the clinical record is critical in establishing the presence
+at some point in time in the clinical record since the date of the precipitating injury

-of a medically determinable impairment.
-In cases in which RSDS/CRPS is alleged, longitudinal
+cases in which RSDS/CRPS is alleged, longitudinal clinical records reflecting ongoing

-clinical records reflecting ongoing medical evaluation and treatment from the individual's
+medical evaluation and treatment from the individual's medical sources, especially

-medical sources, especially treating sources, are extremely helpful in documenting
+treating sources, are extremely helpful in documenting the presence of any medical

-the presence of any medical signs, symptoms and laboratory findings.
-When the limitations
+signs, symptoms and laboratory findings.

 Generally, evidence for the 12-month period preceding the month of application should